run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 ### GPU Fractions

-XXXX
+Run:AI provides a Fractional GPU sharing system for containerized workloads on Kubernetes.
+The system supports workloads running CUDA programs and is especially suited for lightweight AI tasks such as inference and model building.
+The fractional GPU system transparently gives data science and AI engineering teams the ability to run multiple workloads simultaneously on a single GPU.

+Run:AI’s fractional GPU system effectively creates virtualized logical GPUs, with their own memory and computing space that containers can use and access as if they were self-contained processors.

+One important thing to note is that fraction scheduling divides up __GPU memory__ and not __GPU compute cores__.
+As such the GPU memory is divided up between jobs.
+If a Job asks for 0.5 GPU, and the GPU has 32GB or memory, then the job will see only 16GB.
+An attempt to allocate more than 16GB will result in an out-of-memorty exception.

+GPU Fractions are scheduled as regular GPUs in the sense that:

+* Allocation is made in fractions such that the total of the GPU allocation for a single GPU is smaller or equal to 1.
+* Preemption is available for non-interactive workloads.
+* Bin-packing & Consolidation work the same for fractions.

+Support:

+* Elasticity is not supported with fractions.
+* Hyperparameter Optimization supports fractions.

 ### Distributed Training

 Distributed Training, is the ability to split the training of a model among multiple processors.
 It is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
-Each split is a _pod_ (see definition above).
+Each such split is a _pod_ (see definition above).
 Run:AI spawns an additional _launcher_ processs which manages and coordinates the other worker pods.

 Distribute Training utilizes a practice sometimes known as __Gang Scheduling__:

 * The scheduler must ensure that multiple pods are started on what is typically multiple nodes, before the job can actually start.
-* If one pod is preempted, the others are also preempted.
+* If one pod is preempted, the others are also immediately preempted.

 The Run:AI system provides:

-* inter-pod communication.
+* Inter-pod communication.
 * Command-line interface to access logs and an interactive shell.

 For more information on Distributed Training in Run:AI see [here](../Walkthroughs/walkthrough-distributed-training.md)

-### Hyper-Parameter Optimization
+### Hyperparameter Optimization

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process.
-Example hyperparameters: Learning rate, Batch size, Different optimizers, number of layers.
+Example hyperparameters: learning rate, batch size, different optimizers, number of layers.

 To search for good hyperparameters, Researchers typically start a series of small runs with different hyperparameter values, let them run for a while and then examine results to decide what works best.